 Discussion around printmaking – techniques used and modern digital development/ knowledge.
 Etching opens up the knowledge of layers in a work – making is so layered, almost working backwards.

 Final question: what her work makes possible?
-Images of a work is where we experience – painting or film take time to make and experience/understand -so different from what people would be looking on when using a phone screen.
-She feels strong about a visceral experience with a work, which can also be transformative as forms of knowledge.
+Images of work are where we experience – painting or film take time to make and experience/understand -so different from what people would be looking at when using a phone screen.
+She feels strongly about a visceral experience with a work, which can also be transformative as a form of knowledge.

 YouTube.
 (2018).
 Henri Matisse at work. [online] Available at: https://www.youtube.com/watch?v=rDLg6pCn8Bk [Accessed 25 June 2021 ].

 YouTube.
 (2018).
 Henri Matisse at Work in 1946 – Young Woman in White. [online] Available at: https://www.youtube.com/watch?v=jJX3s1DkeDw [Accessed 25 June 2021 ].